Halei-6103/Halei-6103/README.md

 ## 💻 About Me

 I'm a Computer Science student specializing in Human-Computer Interaction (HCI).
-I enjoy building intuitive, user-focused applications and designing engaging interactive experiences.

-My primary interests are front-end development and game design.
-I enjoy blending clean UI design with functional, scalable code.
+I mostly enjoy working on front end  development - React, TypeScript, JavaScript, and a decent amount of Figma design But I also have a passion for game design - UE5, Unity, Godot

 ---

-## 🎨 UI & Design

-- Figma (UI/UX design & prototyping)
-- Wireframing and interaction design
-- Human-centered design principles
-- Usability testing fundamentals

----

-## 🖥️ Front-End Development

-- HTML5
-- CSS3
-- JavaScript (ES6+)
-- TypeScript
-- React
-- Node.js (basic backend support)

----

-## 🎮 Game Development

-- Unity
-- Unreal Engine
-- Godot
-- VR Level Designs

----

 ## 🛠 Tools & Technologies

+- React, TypeScript, JavaScript, Node.js, CSS, HTML
+- Figma, Android Studio
-- Git & GitHub
+- GitHub & GitLab, Slack, Asana
-- VS Code
-- MySQL
 - Docker (basic experience)

 ---

-## 🚀 Interests
+## A Bit About Me

-- Fly Fishing
+- I love Fly Fishing
-- Brazilian Jiu Jitsu
+- I currently train Brazilian Jiu Jitsu
-- Game Development
-- Website Design and Development
-- Hiking
+- I have developed both VR and traditional games
+- Big fan of Coffee
+- Enjoy developing website or portfolio design requests for friends and family

 ---